Beneath Apple Manor

 Beneath Apple Manor is a roguelike game written by Don Worth for the Apple II and published by The Software Factory in 1978.
 Higher resolution "Special Editions" were released in 1982 and 1983, through Quality Software, for the Apple II and Atari 8-bit computers.
 It was one of the first video games to use procedural generation.

 Gameplay

 Today Beneath Apple Manor is usually placed in the "roguelike" genre.
-It actually predates Rogue (created in 1980) by two years.
+It predates Rogue (created in 1980) by two years.

 The creator claims that neither he nor the creators of Rogue were aware of the other game.

 The goal is to obtain a Golden Apple on the bottom floor of the dungeon.
 There are 10 rooms per level in the low-res version, and 5 in the high-res version.
 The high-res versions may be played in low-res/text mode, thereby gaining the larger levels.
 It is notable for being the first commercial role playing game developed and released for a home computer as opposed to a mainframe computer.